smit-vekariya/cheat-sheet/backend-config.md

 https://www.geeksforgeeks.org/object-oriented-programming-in-python-set-2-data-hiding-and-object-printing/

 It hides unnecessary code details from the user.
-Also,  when we do not want to give out sensitive parts of our code implementation and this is where data abstraction came.
+Also,  when we do not want to give out sensitive parts of our code implementation and this is where data abstraction came.\

+Diffrent betweeen Abstaction and Encapsulation:

+Abstraction

+is the process of hiding the how, and only showing the what\
+the purpose is to simplify information and hide unnecessary details from the user\
+Using only relevant details and hiding unnecessary data at Design Level is called Abstraction.
+(Like selecting only relevant properties for a class 'Car' to make it more abstract or general.)

+Encapsulation

+is the process of wrapping data and functionality into a single unit\
+the purpose is to protect data, by preventing direct access and only providing a safer and indirect way\
+Encapsulation is the hiding of data at Implementation Level.
+Like how to actually hide data from direct/external access.
+This is done by binding data and methods to a single entity/unit to prevent external access.
+Thus, encapsulation is also known as data hiding at implementation level.

 > 2. API vs REST API vs RESTful API